TobikoData/sqlmesh/docs/concepts/models/overview.md

 ### grain
 - A model's grain is the column or combination of columns that uniquely identify a row in the results returned by the model's query.
 If the grain is set, SQLMesh tools like `table_diff` are simpler to run because they automatically use the model grain for parameters that would otherwise need to be specified manually.

+### grains
+- A model can define multiple grains if it has more than one unique key or combination of keys.

+### references
+- References are non-unique columns or combinations of columns that identify a join relationship to an entity.
+For example, a model could define a reference `account_id`, which would indicate that it can now automatically join to any model with an `account_id` grain.
+It cannot safely join to a table with an `account_id` reference because references are not unique and doing so would constitute a many-to-many join.
+Sometimes columns are named differently, in that case you can alias column names to a common entity name.
+For example `guest_id AS account_id` would allow a model with the column guest\_id to join to a model with the grain account\_id.

 ### storage_format
 - Storage format is a property for engines such as Spark or Hive that support storage formats such as  `parquet` and `orc`.